-In order for patent proprietors to remove both existing and future SPCs from the UPC system, it will be necessary to register an "opt-out" for the European patent(s) on which the SPCs are based.
+In order for patent proprietors to remove both existing and future SPCs from the UPC system, it will be necessary to register an

+"opt-out" for the European patent(s) on which the SPCs are based.

-Importantly, it will not be possible to opt-out future SPCs granted on the basis of UPs.
+Importantly, it is not be possible to opt-out future SPCs granted on the basis of UPs.
 SPCs based on a UP will always fall under the exclusive jurisdiction of the UPC.

 For traditional European patents, the opt-out process requires the patent proprietor(s) (or their appointed representative) to register an opt-out in respect of an EP patent or application with the UPC Registry.
-It will be possible to register opt-outs within a three-month "sunrise period" before the UPC opens.
 Where SPCs are already in existence at the point in time at which an application for an opt-out is filed, the opt-out will extend to all SPCs based on the European patent.
-Importantly however, the SPC holder, if different from the patent proprietor(s), will need to lodge the application together with the patent proprietor(s).
-If the opt- out is being filed by an appointed representative, the representative will need to be authorised by the patent proprietor(s)

-and the SPC holder(s).
+Importantly however, the SPC holder, if different from the patent proprietor(s), need to lodge the application together with the patent proprietor(s).
+If the opt- out is being filed by an appointed representative, the representative needs to be authorised by the patent proprietor(s) and the SPC holder(s).
 The added complexity here is that the "proprietor(s)" are not necessarily those recorded on the EPO or national registers but are those entitled to be registered as the proprietor under the law of each Contracting Member State in which the European patent has been validated.

-Where SPCs are granted after an application for an opt-out has been filed, the situation will be slightly simpler in that the opt-out will take effect automatically on grant of any SPCs based on the European patent.
+Where SPCs are granted after an application for an opt-out has been filed, the situation is slightly simpler in that the opt-out will take effect automatically on grant of any SPCs based on the European patent.